In this ByBit review, we compare the pros and cons of this new bitcoin futures exchange.

 Finally, one big advantage of the exchange is the Take Profit and Stop Loss functions on the platform.
 Only a few platforms actually allow these functions to be set up in one click.
 Another relatively unique feature is the Trailing Stop, which allows the user to track the price of an asset from a specified trailing distance and lock in some profit or minimize loss through the Stop Loss function.

 For deposits, ByBit does not charge any fees, though you will need to pay the standard mining fee associated with the underlying blockchain.
 Similarly, the platform doesn’t charge additional withdrawal fees beyond a standard network fee, which is currently set at 0.0005 BTC, 0.01 ETH, 0.25 XRP or 0.1 EOS.

 When it comes to trading fees, ByBit keeps things extremely simple, which makes it an ideal exchange for those that are unfamiliar with how fee calculations work.
 Keeping it clear-cut, ByBit simply charges a 0.075% fee for trades that reduce liquidity (takers) and provide a 0.025% rebate for trades that add liquidity (makers).

 However, this can be calculated by using (Quantity/Bankruptcy Price) x Funding rate for long positions, or (Quantity/Entry Price) x Funding rate for short positions, where the funding rate is shown in the contract details.

-ByBit reviews the funding rate automatically, so be sure to double check this before opening any positions as this can raise or lower over time, and can affect your profitability.
+ByBit updates the funding rate automatically, so be sure to double check this before opening any positions as this can raise or lower over time, and can affect your profitability.